-We offer a unique industry leading development program that combines academic rigor with hands-on industry experience.
+We offer a unique industry leading development program that combines high-impact industry experience with hands-on training, mentorship, and coursework.

 Christine Pfeil, Program Director

-Each member of the program spends part of their time completing a blended curriculum of Five College coursework, in-house workshops led by local faculty, and online courses (e.g., via Coursera).
-The coursework is customized to address individual weaknesses/interests and guided by advisors.
+Each member of the program completes a blended curriculum of Five College coursework, in-house workshops led by local faculty, online courses, and graduate-level study.
+The coursework is customized to address individual interests and guided by advisors.
 Typical coursework encompass upper-level computer science classes, such as machine learning, graphical models, natural language processing, and databases, and upper-level statistics classes, such as mathematical statistics, applied regression, multivariate analysis, and applied experimental design.